jackbittiner/Festival-Website/README.md

 ## Free for Arts Festival

-Free for Arts Festival is an annual event in Manchester, where different people host and organise year on year.
+Free for Arts Festival is an annual event in Manchester, where different people host and organise it year on year.

 My friend Ruta is organising it this year and, as the festival has never had a website before, has asked me to rustle up a quick